minjaaxelsson/social_robot_co-design_canvases/README.md

 The canvases have also been used in social robot design workshops, where participants learn about social robots.

 Some feedback from people who have used the canvases:
-- "Useful to approach the problem from different angles, using each group member's different skills to think of new ideas and concepts"
+- "Useful to approach the problem from different angles, using each group member's different skills to think of new ideas and concepts."
 - "The canvas helps to enhance one's own imagination, bringing forth ideas that the group would have probably not come up with otherwise."
 - "The canvases helped keep to the process, helped the group stay focused."
 - "I enjoyed thinking about the ethical questions, it's good to think about them.
 In a way it reveals some of my own biases."